sjentsch/lsjDocs/Ch12/Ch12_Regression_07.rst

-hypothesis test you might try is the null hypothesis that there is *no relationship* between the predictors and the outcome, and the alternative hypothesis that *the data are distributed in exactly the way that the regression model predicts.*
+hypothesis test you might try is the null hypothesis that there is *no relationship* between the predictors and the outcome, and the alternative hypothesis that *the data are distributed in exactly the way that the regression model predicts*.

 Formally, our “null model” corresponds to the fairly trivial “regression” model in which we include 0 predictors and only include the